emptymalei/awesome-research/note-taking.md

 > 2. [JaxEdit](http://jaxedit.com/): JaxEdit is not exactly an online LaTeX editor but anyway it uses mathjax to render math.
 > 3. [马克飞象](http://maxiang.info/) 和 [Marxico](http://marxi.co/) 是 evernote 的 MD 编辑器。

+### iPython Notebook

+Using iPython Notebook to help with your research, here is an example, [Reproduced Papers](http://reproduced-papers.github.io/) .